Aquafina-water-bottle/jp-mining-note/docs/docs/fieldref.md

-This entire section is dedicated showing how to edit the note fields to change the card to your liking.
+This page is dedicated showing how to edit the note fields to change the card to your liking.